delucis/cs.2click/cs.two-click-router/README.md

   * sets `module.in-chan-num` and/or `module.out-chan-num`
 * **input selector**
   * reacts to `module.in-chan-num`
+  * reacts to first mousedownup on other modules’ outputs
 * **output selector**
   * reacts to `module.out-chan-num`
+  * reacts to first mousedownup on other modules’ inputs
 * **network visualiser**
   * [speculative] draws visualisation of routing network using central dictionary